mestery/odl-openstack-ci-1/README.md

 ##### Wireshark

-If you are interested in capturing packets, you can use the script below to have wireshark installed.
-In order to forward X11 to the host system, use the '-X' param:
+If you are interested in capturing packets, use the '-X' param as shown below:

     vagrant ssh -- -X
-    cd /vagrant/odl-ci
-    sudo ./install_wireshark.sh
     sudo wireshark